Introduction to the 2021-22 season

 We constantly find that the quality of our concerts isn’t matched by the numbers in the audience.
 Please come to as many concerts as you can, even if you aren’t performing.
 And bring friends and family too.

 - If you’re performing in a concert please stay to the end out of courtesy to the organiser and the other performers.
 If you have a genuine reason for leaving early please notify the organiser as soon as possible, preferably in advance of the concert.

-I look forward to another year of high-quality music making and hope to see you and your guests at our events, whether as performers or listeners.
+I look forward to a more complete season of enjoyable music making than last season and hope to see you and your guests in good health and spirits.